Chromophore Assisted Light Inactivation (CALI) of Proteins

 - KillerRed Photosensitizer Protein Vectors for Protein Fusions

-• No exogenous chemical compounds or cofactors except oxygen required
+• No exogenous chemical compounds required for chromophore maturation

-• Allows selective light-induced cell killing (mammalian cells or bacteria)
+• Recommended for selective light-induced protein inactivation and cell killing

 KillerRed-mediated light-induced inactivation of PLC delta-1 PH domain.

-(a) Schematic outline of the experimental system. (b,c) A confocal image of a cell expressing EGFP-PH-KillerRed triple fusion (EGFP green fluorescent signal) before (b) and after (c) 10-s irradiation with green light.
-Note the considerable increase in cytoplasmic signal.
+(A) Schematic outline of the experimental system; (B, C) confocal images of a cell expressing EGFP-PH-KillerRed triple fusion (EGFP green fluorescent signal) before (B) and after (C) 10-s irradiation with green light (63x objective, mercury lamp, 515-560 nm filter, 7W/cm2).
+Note considerable increase in cytoplasmic signal.